DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

-history (1700s, a gap, then 1900s till present day), here is a full list of these women worth remembering from a publication called *Computers at Work*: Nicole Reine Lepaure (built a clock for astronomical observations), Ada Lovelace (first computer programmer), Anna Winlock (mapped the universe for 2 cents/hour, which was half a man’s pay back then), Antonia Maury (improved the system of classification by redesigning it), Annie Jump Cannon (developed a stellar classification
-system: Harvard Classification Scheme),[^17femalefreelancer_3] Henrietta Swan Leavitt (discovered galaxies beyond the Milky Way), Dorothy Vaughan (NACA’s first black manager; self-taught in FORTRAN, prepared her staff for the transition from human to machine computers), Mary Jackson (NASA’s first black female engineer), Katherine Johnson, ENIAC (Kathleen McNulty Antonelli, Jean Jennings Bartik, Betty Snyder Holberton, Marlyn Wescoff Meltzer, Ruth Lichterman Teitelbaum, Frances Bilas Spence), Kathleen Booth, Grace Murray Hopper, Margaret Hamilton, Mary Kenneth Keller, Katie Bouman, and Donna Strickland.
+history (1700s, a gap, then 1900s till present day), here is a full list of these women worth remembering from a publication called *Computers at Work*: Nicole Reine Lepaure (built a clock for astronomical observations); Ada Lovelace (first computer programmer); Anna Winlock (mapped the universe for 2 cents/hour, which was half a man’s pay back then); Antonia Maury (improved the system of classification by redesigning it); Annie Jump Cannon (developed a stellar classification system, namely the Harvard Classification Scheme);[^17femalefreelancer_3] Henrietta Swan Leavitt (discovered galaxies beyond the Milky Way); Dorothy Vaughan (NACA’s first black manager, self-taught in FORTRAN, prepared her staff for the transition from human to machine computers); Mary Jackson (NASA’s first black female engineer); Katherine Johnson; ENIAC (Kathleen McNulty Antonelli, Jean Jennings Bartik, Betty Snyder Holberton, Marlyn Wescoff Meltzer, Ruth Lichterman Teitelbaum, and Frances Bilas Spence); Kathleen Booth; Grace Murray Hopper; Margaret Hamilton; Mary Kenneth Keller; Katie Bouman, and Donna Strickland.

 Extending this list with Clara would end up proving that we’re competent enough for the industry.
 Doing ‘average’ development would disqualify us